 Managed IT: A Complete Guide

 Managed IT is a broad term that generally refers to outsourcing some or all of an organization’s IT needs to reduce costs, save time, improve cybersecurity, and more.
-However, just like any service, how it’s provided and what’s included can vary significantly depending on the company that’s doing the providing.
+However, how it’s provided and what’s included can vary depending on the company that’s doing the providing.

 What Exactly Is Managed IT?